medialize/ally.js/docs/questions.md

 There are a couple of questions we have been asked over and over again…

+## My website does not contain interactive JavaScript, do I still need ally.js?

+Probably not.
+If you don't have any interactive widgets on your site, chances are ally.js is not going to do you much good.
+Except for maybe help [get around some non-JavaScript accessibility issues across browsers](api/README.md#Countering-browser-bugs).

 ## "ally" not "a11y"?

 When the project started in October 2014, it was called "a11y.js".
 We didn't register any domains or grabbed the npm package name - which turned out to be a problem a couple of weeks later.
 We're not sad this happened.